 Each morning, I was greeted by deer.
-At times, the deer would cut through our campsite to reach the adjoining property.
+At times, the deer would cut through our campsite to reach the adjoining private property.

 Three days later, it was time to head out for South Dakota and the Sturgis Motorcycle Rally.
 This meant I got to ride through Big Thompson Canyon which is listed as a must ride for motorcyclists.
 See the video below of my ride through Big Thompson.